-Here is our priority grouping for energy upgrading your home.
+Here is our priority grouping for energy efficiency upgrading of your home.
 Spend your money wisely on the biggest energy gains first.
+Here’s how:

-- EASY TO INSTALL (do these first as they are low or no-cost)
+- EASY TO INSTALL (do these first as they are low or no-cost; no contractor required)

-- Install LED bulbs (don’t wait for old bulbs to burn out, it doesn’t pay to do this).
+- Install LED bulbs throughout your home (don’t wait for old bulbs to burn out, it doesn’t pay to wait).

-- Turn down your water heater temperature (water too hot wastes gas energy, costs you more money.)
+- Turn down your water heater temperature to 120 degrees. (heating water too hot wastes gas energy, costs you more money.)

 - Install weather stripping and caulk around doors and windows to the outside.

-- Configure a timer for your pool pump (frequently 3-5 hours will keep your pool clean).
+- Configure a timer for your pool pump (we’ve know 3-5 hours pump runtime will keep your pool clean).

-- Configure a timer for your hot tub water heater (lower by 10 degrees when not using it, cover the tub too).
+- Configure a timer for your hot tub water heater (lower the temperature by 10 degrees when not using it, cover the tub too).

-2. MODERATE WORK OR EXPENSE TO INSTALL (reduce your energy use with these moderate energy-saving investments; easy to find qualified contractors)
+2. MODERATE EFFORT AND EXPENSE TO INSTALL (You can reduce your energy use with these moderate energy-saving investments; easy to find qualified contractors)

-- Install a hot water demand pump (this is the fix for “the long wait for hot water in your shower”.
-Install this pump, rather than increase your hot water temperature.
+- Install a hot water demand pump (this is one fix for a long wait for hot water in your shower).
+Install this pump under your bathroom sink, rather than increase your hot water temperature.
 Your water heating gas bill will be lower.

 - Drive an electric car/EV.
-True, fueling a gas car is not part of your home energy, but is a major use of gasoline energy and causes pollution.
-We recommend you drive an electric car or EV and install a home EV charger (so many gains here: EV’s are low maintenance, there is no smog check, no tune-ups, no oil changes and electricity cost you less than gas per mile driven.
+True, fueling a gas car is not part of your home energy, but is a major use of gasoline consumption and cars cause pollution.
+We recommend you drive an electric car/EV and install a home EV charger.
+There are so many gains here: EV’s are low maintenance, there is no smog check ever, also no tune-ups, no oil changes and electricity cost you less than gas per mile driven.

 - Install an energy efficient electric induction range and electric oven (when not cooking with gas, you will save money and your indoor air quality will improve too).
 Here is a user story about cooking with this modern induction cooktop.

-- Install an electric clothes dryer (heat pumps are a better choice because they have a shorter cycle than condensing dryers).
+- Install an electric heat pump clothes dryer (heat pumps are a better choice because they have a shorter cycle than condensing dryers).

-- Solar panels (PV / electricity generating, not water heating); or buy solar/other clean energy from your local utility called community choice electric.
+- Solar panels (PV system which are electricity generating, not water heating); or buy solar/other clean energy from your local utility called community choice electric.

-- Install double-pane insulating windows, a good idea after you’ve air-sealed and insulated your home envelope.
+- Install double-pane insulating windows, a good idea after you’ve air-sealed and insulated your home attic space and walls.

 - Heat pump water heater; wire the electric circuit before your gas water heater leaks and fails.
 We recommend a larger water heater, 80 gallons in many cases.
 Larger capacity increases your energy efficiency (look for rebates to offset install cost).
 View an 80 gallon Rheem Ruud installation.